 Gut supplements can be essential to restoring gut health.

-Food alone cannot optimize the gut, nor can it breathe new life into a much distressed microbiome.
+Food alone cannot optimize the gut, nor can it breathe new life into a distressed microbiome.

 On the other hand, gut supplements can be even more harmful than helpful — when taken unwisely.